firefly-iii/docs/docs/docs/data-importer/installation/configuration.md

 ### Client ID + Firefly III URL

 You can generate your own client ID on your Profile page (under OAuth).
-This is the ID you need when you want to share FIDI with multiple people, or when you want to allow others to use the same instance of FIDI.
+This is the ID you need when you want to share the data importer with multiple people, or when you want to allow others to use the same instance of the data importer.

 Make sure you uncheck the "confidential" checkbox.